Somerset is very rich with cultural heritage and here it is not that easy to make a short list of most outstanding landmarks.

 - Compton Martin Church of St Michael the Archangel - ornate, old church.
-Nave is built in Norman times, in 12th century.
+Nave is built in the Norman times, in the 12th century.
 The tower was built in 1370 - 1443.

 - Culbone Church - possibly the smallest church in England.
 It is possible that the church is built before the Normans, with later supplements.
 It is 10.7 m long.

 - Huish Episcopi Church - late medieval church with beautiful tower.
-Tower built circa 1500.
+Tower built roughly in 1500.

-- North Petherton Church of St Mary - beautiful late Gothic church, constructed in 15th century.
-Highly decorated, 37 m tall tower, built circa 1508.
+- North Petherton Church of St Mary - beautiful late Gothic church, constructed in the 15th century.
+Highly decorated, 37 m tall tower, built around 1508.

 - Peterborough Cathedral - one of the visually most impressive church buildings in United Kingdom, built in Romanesque and Gothic style in 1118 – 1237 and extremely well preserved since then.
 Built in the site of an earlier church.
 Unusual and very original is the West Front facade with three enormous arches.
 Contains many art values.

 - Taunton St Mary Magdalene Church - magnificent church in Perpendicular Gothic style, built in 1508.
 Painted interior.
-Stained glass and most statues are from 19th century.
-Original tower was built circa 1503, but was rebuilt in 1858 – 1862.
+Stained glass and most statues are from the 19th century.
+Original tower was built around 1503, but was rebuilt in 1858 – 1862.

 - Wellow church of St. Julian - Gothic church, built in 1372, tower in 1475.